ranibb/Angular-Forms/reactive-forms/README.md

 ## Simple Validation

 The steps to implement a simple validation is as following:
-1. Apply the validation rule to a form control
+1. Apply the validation rule to a form control.
-2. Provide a visual feedback for the validation
+2. Provide a visual feedback for the validation.
-3. Display the appropriate error message for the validation
+3. Display the appropriate error message for the validation.

+A small tip; To keep the code short and simple, create a getter that returns a form control, and in the HTML, replace all occurrences with the getter.